Star Wars Jedi: Fallen Order: Plot

 On Dathomir, Cal's progress is impeded by an army of revenants led by Nightsister Merrin, who blames the Jedi for the massacre of her people during the Clone Wars.
 Cal has a flashback of his former master Jaro Tapal sacrificing himself to protect Cal during Order 66, unconsciously destroying his lightsaber's kyber crystal in the process.
 He meets former Jedi Taron Malicos, who crash-landed on Dathomir during the Purge and succumbed to the dark side of the Force, usurping leadership of the planet.
 Malicos seeks to learn the Nightsisters' magic and tries to tempt Cal to the dark side, but the latter refuses and flees after Merrin attacks them both.
 Aboard the Stinger Mantis, Cere admits she cut her connection to the Force after briefly falling to the dark side upon learning Trilla became an Inquisitor.
-After traveling to Ilum to rebuild his lightsaber, Cal returns to Dathomir, where he retrieves the Astrium and overcomes his guilt over Jaro's death.
+After traveling to Ilum to rebuild his lightsaber, Cal returns to Dathomir, where he retrieves the Astrium and overcomes his guilt over Tapal's death.
 He then defeats Malicos with the unexpected aid of Merrin, who agrees to join the Stinger Mantis crew.

-Back on Bogano, Cal unlocks the vault, experiencing a vision where he rebuilds the Jedi Order, but they are defeated and tortured by the Empire, whom he eventually joins.
+Back on Bogano, Cal unlocks the vault, experiencing a vision where he rebuilds the Jedi Order, but they are defeated and tortured by the Empire, which he eventually joins.
 After escaping the vision, Trilla attacks him and steals the Holocron.
 Cere reassumes her role as a Jedi and knights Cal before they infiltrate the Fortress Inquisitorius on Mustafar's oceanic moon Nur to recover the Holocron.
-After battling their way through almost an entire company of stormtroopers, they reach Trilla, whom Cal defeats, taking back the Holocron.
-Cere reconciles with Trilla, but before the latter can be fully redeemed, Darth Vader suddenly appears and murders Trilla for her failure.
-Unable to defeat Vader, Cal and Cere escape from his grasp and are saved from drowning by Merrin.
+After battling their way through a company of stormtroopers, they reach Trilla, whom Cal defeats, taking back the Holocron.
+Cere reconciles with Trilla, but before the latter can be fully redeemed, Darth Vader suddenly appears and kills Trilla for her failure.
+Unable to defeat Vader, Cal and Cere barely escape from his grasp and are saved from drowning by Merrin.
 The crew celebrates their success on the Stinger Mantis, until they realize that the children listed on the Holocron will only be in more danger if they become Jedi.
 Cal destroys the Holocron with his lightsaber and asks his crew where they should go next.